Adwa: 20th century

+21st century

+During the Tigray War, Adwa was seized by the Ethiopian National Defense Force (ENDF) on 24 November 2020, it was recaptured by the TPLF in June 2021.
+The town was captured again by the ENDF on 18 October 2022.

 Demographics

 Based on the 2007 national census conducted by the Central Statistical Agency of Ethiopia (CSA), this town has a total population of 40,500, of whom 18,307 are men and 22,193 women.
 The majority of the inhabitants said they practiced Ethiopian Orthodox Christianity, with 90.27% reporting that as their religion, while 9.01% of the population were Muslim.

 The 1994 census reported it had a total population of 24,519 of whom 11,062 were males and 13,457 were females.

 Sports

 Almeda Textile Football Club (ALTEX) was promoted to the Ethiopian National Football League after winning the Ethiopian football club championships held in Mekelle.
 ALTEX beat Meta Beer Football Club 2-1 in the final.
 ALTEX is the first club from Adwa town to represent the town in Ethiopian association football history.